-module, we mean all non Unix library code.
+The last three columns in Table 9 show the miss rates for each program's "Main Program Module" for the BTFNT, B&L, and the Perfect profiling static branch prediction schemes.
+By main program module, we mean all non Unix library code.
 On average, the programs in Table 9 execute 34% of their conditional branches in library code and 66% of their branches in the main program module.
-Overall, the low misprediction rate for the normalized cross-validation profile indicates that applying profiled-directed optimizations to library routines would be useful, reducing the average static branch miss rate for conditional branches executed in libraries to 12%.
-The results also show that on average the B&L heuristics have better prediction than BTFNT for the main program module, but worse performance than BTFNT for library code.
+The results show that on average the B&L heuristics have a 25% miss rate for the main program module, which is better than the 33% miss rate for BTFNT prediction.